-Nowadays, consumers gravitate more towards brands with the same values and brands that the feel personally connected to.
-Creating a compelling storyline that resonates with media professionals and audiences gives them incentive to write or talk about a brand.
+Nowadays, consumers gravitate more towards brands with the same values and brands that they feel personally connected to.
+Creating a compelling storyline that resonates with media professionals and audiences gives them an incentive to write or talk about a brand.
 Content that sounds more like a story rather than a sales pitch is more appealing than content that merely promotes the brand.

 How to make a brand stand out